coderedcorp/coderedcms/docs/getting_started/tutorial10.rst

 Finally, let's talk about how to **password-protect** pages that you only want those with proper permissions to be able to access when they visit the website.
-You may want to hide a document page for tenants  or an information page for customers behind a password, and there is an easy way to do this from within the CMS.
+You may want to hide a document page for special bulk pricing on custom cupcake orders or an information page for customers behind a password, and there is an easy way to do this from within the CMS.

 Navigate to the page that you want to add password-protection.
 You need to either save it as a draft or publish it before you can access the Password-Protect feature.